xDAREY/JavaProjects/README.md

 # JavaProjects
-These are basic samples of different project i worked while studying java
+These are basic samples of different project i worked while studying java consisting of different topics.